luki3k5/yatapp-rails/README.md

     $ gem install yatapp

-## Usage
+## Usage in Rails
 Before using Yata integration gem you need to configure it.
-We recommend adding the following lines to freshly created initialiser:
+We recommend adding the following lines to freshly created initialiser in your rails project:

 ```ruby